minirop/fe3/docs/compression.md

 ## Commands

 The first byte in a packet is the command, and it has this format: `aaab bbbb`.
+If `$FF` stop.

 - `aaa` is the command, between 0 and 7.
 - `bbbbb` is the number of bytes that will end up in the decompressed array (except command 7).